-When it comes to oral contraception for diabetic women, experts most frequently recommend combination birth control pills that contain synthetic estrogen and norgestimate.
-A popular example is Ortho Tri-Cyclen, but Nurx offers many combination birth control pills that are suitable for women with diabetes.
+When it comes to oral contraception for diabetic women, experts most frequently recommend low dose combined hormone birth control pills that contain synthetic estrogen and progestin.
+Popular examples are Aviane and Loestrin Fe 1/20, but Nurx offers many combination birth control pills that are suitable for women with diabetes.

 A flexible birth control, the ring is placed inside the vagina for three weeks and then removed for a week.
 At the end of that week, you replace it with a new ring and repeat the process.
 Like the pill, it is a combination medication, containing both synthetic estrogen and progestin.

 Health care providers often suggest NuvaRing for diabetic women because it does not pass through the digestive system.
 Instead, it is absorbed directly through the vagina.
 This is beneficial for women with diabetes because the body does not have to metabolize the medication like it does with the pill.

 There are two types of intrauterine devices available to women.
 One is a copper IUD, which prevents pregnancy by killing sperm.
 It does not contain hormones and can last up to 10 years.

 The other is a hormonal IUD, known as Mirena, which releases a steady stream of synthetic progestin called levonorgestrel.
 It lasts up to five years.
 Many medical providers report that Mirena causes significant blood sugar fluctuations and weight gain, both of which are negative side effects for diabetic women, in addition to acne and mood swings.